Which Planes Does Tom Cruise Own?

 A: Tom Cruise owns several planes, including a P-51 Mustang, a Gulfstream IV, and a Pitts Special S-2B.

-A: Yes, Tom Cruise is a licensed pilot and has been flying for many years.
+A: Yes, Tom Cruise is an experienced pilot and often flies his own planes.